ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 ### Proxy configuration via apache2

 The configuration takes place in the Apache default configuration or in the corresponding vHost.
-In addition, the following Apache modules are required: proxy, proxy_connect, proxy_html, proxy_http, proxy_wstunnel, xml2enc
+In addition, the following Apache modules are REQUIRED: proxy, proxy_connect, proxy_html, proxy_http, proxy_wstunnel, xml2enc

     ProxyPassMatch backend/(.*)$ http://127.0.0.1:8888/$0